pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/showyedge.md

--   ⚡️ Improvements
+-   ✨ New Features
-    -   "Check for updates" has been improved.
+    -   Supported both Intel-based Macs and Apple Silicon Macs.
-        -   Updated Sparkle signing to EdDSA (ed25519) from DSA.
+-   💥 Breaking changes
-        -   URL of appcast.xml has been updated.
+    -   macOS 10.9 - 10.11 support has been dropped.